George Courtauld (industrialist, born 1802)

-George Courtauld (1802–1861) was a textile manufacturer, and a member of the Courtauld family empire in Great Britain.
+George Courtauld (1802–1861) was a textile manufacturer and member of the Courtauld Family.

 Family

 He was born in Pebmarsh, Essex in 1802, the younger son of George Courtauld and Ruth Minton.
 His elder brother was Samuel Courtauld, who succeeded their father as the senior partner of the family firm.

 On 23 April 1829, in Halstead, Essex, he married Susanna Sewell (1803-1888).
 Their five children were: